exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/ct-creation-day-1.md

 tags: other
 ---

-## Day 1: Anatomy of a Custom Theory

 Dawn of the first day.
 Last night, did you dream good?

 Today we will be looking at an example of a custom theory, in order to see how one can be constructed.
 We will send a theory through the SDK, then take a look at its source code.